 Take Time for a Quality Warm-Up

-A 10-15 minutes warm-up which is targeted to improve your shoulder mobility and increase the blood circulation in the body should be given complete attention before each and every lifting session.
+A 10-15-minute warm-up, which is targeted to improve your shoulder mobility and increase the blood circulation in the body, should be given complete attention before each and every lifting session.

 Keep an Eye on the form